 4. Fiduciary liability if the Contractor is responsible for the management and oversight of various employee benefit plans and programs such as pensions, profit-sharing and savings, among others with limits no less than $700,000 per cause of action and $5,000,000 in the aggregate.

-5. Valuable Papers coverage, if applicable, with an Inland Marine Policy Insurance with limits sufficient to pay for the re-creation and reconstruction of such records.
+5. Not applicable.

-6. Surety or Fidelity Bond(s) if required by statute or by the agency.
+6. Not applicable.

 7. Cyber Liability if requested by the State addressing risks associated with electronic transmissions, the internet, networks and informational assets, and having limits of no less than $700,000 per occurrence and $5,000,000 in the aggregate.